Implicit Association Testing (IAT)?

 How is it different to IRT?

-IAT evaluates associations between a brand or product and a positively or negatively balanced word.
+Implicit association tests evaluate associations between a brand or product and a positively or negatively balanced word.
 Reaction time is measured for how long it takes to associate a brand or product and a word (positive or negative), with shorter latencies indicating a stronger association between concepts.
-This data can indicate consumer biases and determine hierarchies of brand or products by analysing the strength of associations between certain concepts, and how different concepts group together in the unconscious mind.
+This data can indicate consumer biases and determine hierarchies of brands or products by analysing the strength of associations between certain concepts, and how different concepts group together in the unconscious mind.

-Of course, the IAT measures associations between brand or products and positively or negatively valanced concepts, therefore indicating associations between positive or negative emotions and that brand or product.
+Of course, the IAT measures associations between brand or products and positively or negatively valenced concepts, therefore indicating associations between positive or negative emotions and that brand or product.

 Yes!
-Like the IRT, the beauty of this technique is it is quick to develop and administer and can be conducted on anyone with internet access.
+Like the IRT, the beauty of this technique is that it is quick to develop and administer during an online survey and can be conducted on anyone with internet access.

 Latest News